-It is legal to hire a person for small repair jobs even if he/she does not have a contractor’s license, as long as the job does not exceed the total amount of $500.00 and the person/business you hire discloses the fact of not being licensed by the Contractor’s License Board before performing the work.
+It is legal to hire a person for small repair jobs even if he/she does not have a contractor’s license, if the job does not exceed the total amount of $500.00 and the person/business you hire discloses the fact of not being licensed by the Contractor’s License Board before performing the work.

 I, “SMOKE ALARM INSTALLATION GUY, IS NOT LICENSED BY THE CONTRACTORS’ STATE LICENSE BOARD.